BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 ```

 ## Image
 There are 3 ways to use an image.
+Only images hosted by the Globe are allowed.
 Caption and credit are always optional.

 1) Get the public url of an image: